 A read/write splitting instance of ApsaraDB for Redis consists of multiple proxy servers, a master node, a replica node, and one or more read replicas.

-When an application is connected to the read/write splitting instance, a proxy server identifies read and write requests, performs load balancing, and forwards the requests to different nodes based on their weights.
-Write requests are forwarded to the master node, and read requests are equally distributed among the master node and read replicas.
+When an application is connected to the read/write splitting instance, a proxy server identifies read and write requests, performs load balancing, and forwards the requests to different nodes based on weights.
+Write requests are forwarded to the master node, and read requests are evenly distributed among the master node and read replicas.

 - High availability